 Toilets at Ham Wall

-An emergency cord is located next to the toilet and when pulled activates an alarm and flashing light which is visible and audible from the Visitor Welcome building.
+A pull-down support rail is available next to the toilet.
+An emergency cord is also located next to the toilet and when pulled activates an alarm and flashing light which is visible and audible from the reception buildings.

 Getting around outside

-Fixed wooden storage boxes runnning along the back and sides of the building also act as undercover seating.
+The wooden Education Shelter in this area is cordoned off and is not available for visitor use, but is used for scheduled school groups and events.
+Fixed wooden storage boxes runnning along the back and sides of the building act as seating.
 These are 480 mm in height.

 Ham Wall Loop